cyrkus/SVNBasicMapViewController/README.md

 To create an instance of this class call init(theme: model:) or init(nibName: bundleName: theme: model:)
 Pass in a custom SVNTheme and SVNBasicMapViewModel instance or nil for default styling

-To retrieve a User's location back from this class equate a function in the presenting class to:
+To retrieve a User's location back from this class equate a method in the presenting class to:

     basicMapDidReturn: ((CLLocationCoordinate2D) -> Void)?